 There are many factors that are related to the balancing of your pool and spa water.
 However we are mainly concern about the ones listed below.
 They include:

 Now if your pool water has too much dissolved materials, it will attempt to balance itself by releasing calcium carbonate from the solution.
 The result of this water balance attempt, is a hard rough surfaced precipitate.
-This problem is also referred to as scale build up in the pool industry.
+This problem is also referred to as scale build up in the swimming pool industry.

-Whenever you have a scale build up due to poorly balanced pool water, dirt will be attracted which can cause more problems in your facility.
+Whenever you have a scale build up due to poorly balanced pool water, dirt will be attracted which can cause more problems in your swim facility.

 Some of these problems include:

-When your swimming pool or spa has good water balance, the operating life of your swimming pool equipment will be maintained and extended.
+When your swimming pool or spa has good water balance, the operating life expectancy of your swimming pool equipment will be maintained and extended.
 Proper water balance will provide a more enjoyable swimming experience for your pool and spa users.

-When it comes to your swimming pool water chemistry, your pH is the most important single element.
+When it comes to your swimming pool water chemistry, your pH level is the most important single element.

 This important element points out how acidic or how basic your pool water actually is.
 A pH level is measured on a scale of 0 (strongly acidic) to 14 (strongly basic).
 A pH reading of 7 on the scale, means that the water is neutral.